mwacc/NgnixPower/README.md

-Test example of using Nginx w/ Lua and Redis integration
+Test example of using Nginx to build applciation server using Lua and Redis